Megapixel99/ATTDeveloperCompetition2018/README.md

 Only works on the Google search engine currently

-Gets users Google searches and saves them to a MLab database
+Gets users Google searches and saves them to an MLab database

-Returns searches in JSON format when accessing https://attappdevcomp2018.herokuapp.com/result?ipAddress=<your IP Address>
+Returns searches in JSON format when accessing https://attappdevcomp2018.herokuapp.com/result?ipAddress=<your IP Address>, so you can see your most popular searches